Bring your C++ Application to the Web with Web Assembly

 });

-Open the web application now, add two images and hit the SSIMULACRA button.
-If you have done everything correctly, the SSIMULACRA score should appear.
+Open the web application, add two images, hit the SSIMULACRA button.
+If everything is wired up correctly, the score should appear.

-An interesting addition to the application would be to show the two images side by side, which we can do in two ways.
-One is the obvious one (reading the Cloudinary URL from the input box), and the other is slightly less obvious - we can take the binary file from the Web Assembly memory and rebuild the image from it:
+An interesting addition: showing the two images side by side.
+One approach is obvious (reading the Cloudinary URL from the input box).
+The other is less obvious: pull the binary file from Web Assembly memory and rebuild the image from it:

 // just add <div id="img"></div> to the HTML